RichardRed0x/politeia-digest/issue-001.md

 #### Two Communications Proposals

 As [explained by dustorf](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$154023798936000RPDxl:decred.org) in the new [Proposals](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org) channel, Wachsman and Ditto were invited to pitch proposals to the Decred community on Politeia - following a short-listing process and some initial discussions.
+Much of the discussion in the proposals channel thus far has concerned these two proposals.

 **[Wachsman Communications Proposal for Decred](https://proposals.decred.org/proposals/bc8776180b5ea8f5d19e7d08e9fcc35f0d1e3d16974963e3e5ded65139e7b092) - submitted Oct 19 by tomcurranlevett**